annechh/SquareEyes/README.md

 Description
 ---

-Learn how to put my design in to coding using HTML and CSS
+SquareEyes was my first assignment using HTML and CSS.

 Built with
 ---